DoctorLai/steem-load-balancer/README.md

 ```

 ## SSL Configuration
-If you have SSL certificates, provide the paths in the config.json file.
+If you have SSL certificates, provide the paths in the [config.json](./config.json) file.
 If SSL is not configured or the certificate files are missing, the server will default to HTTP.

 ## Rate Limiting
 The rate limiting configuration prevents abuse by restricting the number of requests a user can make within a given time window.
-Adjust the rateLimit settings in config.json as needed.
+Adjust the rateLimit settings in [config.json](./config.json) as needed.

 ## Logging
-Enable logging by setting "logging": true in config.json.
+Enable logging by setting "logging": true in [config.json](./config.json).
 Logs will be printed to the console and can help with debugging and monitoring.

 ## Statistics
-On the GET requests, the response JSON will show some additional data including statistics:
+On the GET requests, the response JSON will show some additional data including statistics (including Uptime, Access Counters, Error Counters, Not Chosen Counters and Jussi Behind Counters):

 ![image](https://github.com/user-attachments/assets/2b12ba90-d608-4275-90fa-000a0a5a5618)